 Users should take care in selecting the appropriate syringe type for your syringe pump.
-Below are some common syringe parts and their uses like its size, plunger, and tubing that users should consider when making a selection.
+Below is a simple syringe diagram with some common syringe parts labeled and their uses like its size, plunger, and tubing that users should consider when making a selection.

 It is a cylindrical chamber that holds the liquid to be injected or withdrawn and where you can find the graduation.
 It is transparent so that the content can be visible; however, in some instances, an opaque barrel is required for light-sensitive applications.
 The barrel forms the body of a syringe that houses the plunger.
 You know how syringes come in different sizes, right?
 Well, those measurement lines on the syringe can be in milliliters (mL) or microliters (µL), depending on how big the syringe is.
 For accuracy and precision, the smallest dispensing volume for a given syringe should be greater than or equal to 10% of its total capacity.
 But what does it mean?
 Let’s say you got yourself a 10 µL syringe.
 The smallest amount you should transfer with it is 1 µL.

 The outer diameter (OD) represents the thickness of the syringe barrel.
 This value ultimately determines whether the syringe will physically fit on the syringe pump.
 Most syringe pump manufacturers indicate the allowable syringe dimensions for a syringe pump by the volume of the syringe.
 This approach often works because most syringes of a certain volume have a similar OD, but the OD of some specialty syringes (gastight, steel, etc.) are drastically different from their more common counterparts.
 Users should be aware of the actual OD of their syringes’ size as well as the maximum OD allowed by the syringe pump.